nimaasafaei-max/nimaasafaei-max.github.io/content/authors/admin/_index.md

 ---
 ## About Me

-Nima Safaei is an assistant professor of operations and business analytics at the Fisher College of Business at the Ohio State University.
-His research focuses on leveraging applied econometrics, machine learning, natural language processing, and network analytics to derive business intelligence for firms and policymakers.
-He addresses practical and data-driven challenges in technology innovation, environmental sustainability, and human resource management.
-To do so, he applies data-science tools to analyze unstructured and distributed data sources, such as news media, web, and patent data.
+Nima Safaei is an Assistant Professor of Operations and Business Analytics at Fisher College of Business, The Ohio State University.
+His work examines how artificial intelligence and other data-driven technologies inform decision-making in supply chain operations and business strategy.